 I have been at the University of Manchester since 1994, as a Professor since 2006.
 I did my undergraduate degree at Sidney Sussex College, Cambridge, before going on to a one year postgraduate Russian language diploma at the University of Strathclyde and a doctorate at St Antony's College, Oxford, under the supervision of Mary McAuley.
 From 1991-1994 I held a Junior Research Fellowship at Fitzwilliam College, Cambridge.

 I have been the sole principal investigator on two ESRC grants (R00022676, R000230880), the outputs of both of which were rated "outstanding" by ESRC assessors, and the recipient of numerous small grants from the British Academy and other bodies.
 In 2005 my co-authored book Cold Peace won the Alec Nove Prize of the British Association of Slavic and East European Studies for its "outstanding contribution to the field" and was selected as a CHOICE "Outstanding Academic Title."
+My new co-authored book, Substate Dictatorship: Networks, Loyalty, and Institutional Change in the Soviet Union (2020) is now out from Yale.
 I am on the Editorial Board of the journal Government and Opposition and was, from 2001-2007, its review editor.
 I have been a member of the ESRC Politics, Economics and Geography Research College and was, from 2000-2005, Chair of the Validation Panel for the Moscow School of Social Sciences.

 For 13 years, from 1994-2007, I was one of two principal lecturers in the Department's introductory course to Politics, Government I (Poli10201).
 Although I have now stopped teaching on that course, I still run a popular third year course on contemporary Russian politics (Poli30072).

-I have supervised nine Ph.D. students to completion and am happy to take on doctoral students working on current or historical topics relating to Russia or Eurasia.
+I have supervised nine Ph.D. students to completion, four of whom have gone on to permanent academic posts in the UK, while others have gone on to positions in, among others, the European Commission and the banking sector.
+I am happy to take on doctoral students working on current or historical topics relating to Russia or Eurasia.

 Current Ph.D.
 Students